 Grading Methods: Individual assignments are graded on either a 0 to 6-point scale or an Expanded Pass/Fail basis.
-A grading guide describing the 6-point scale is available in the Course Materials section of the LRWA IV Legislative and Regulatory Drafting (All Students) TWEN site.
+A grading guide describing the 6-point scale is available on the LRWA

+IV Legislative and Regulatory Drafting (All Students) TWEN site.
 The possible grades for Expanded Pass/Fail projects are: High Pass; Pass; Low Pass, Fail.